Oein/beautifulfullscreen/README.md

 ## Usage

-- Open : Click Button next to the forward button.
+- Open : Click play button which is at the right side of the playbar.
+- Open menu : Right click anywhere in the fullscreen mode.
-- Close : Double click
+- Close : Double click.